psfoley/openfl/docs/tutorial.docker.rst

   -f Dockerfile \
   .

-3. Set up the TLS certificates.
-Create a directory to store the certificates, then copy the files: ca.cert local.cert and local.key (from the machine running the aggregator and created during step 4 of 'Start an Aggregator' above) into this new directory.
+3. Copy over authentication files.
+Create a directory, then copy the files: ca.cert local.cert and local.key (from the machine running the aggregator and created during step 4 of 'Start an Aggregator' above) into this directory.
 Of course this is not standard practice, but is for testing purposes only.

 .. code-block:: console